Pollution in our Oceans

 - Use non-toxic pesticides.

-- Use phosphorous-free fertilizer.
+- Use phosphorus-free fertilizer.

 - Use slow-release fertilizers and move fertilizer to just below the soil surface.